Quantum entropy thermalization: Proof of upper bounds

 \section{Proof of upper bounds}

-Theorems \ref{thm:dpn} and \ref{thm:dpnb} below give general upper bounds on the entanglement entropy of individual states and of a complete set of orthonormal basis states with definite particle number, respectively, for spin systems.
+For spin systems, Theorems \ref{thm:dpn} and \ref{thm:dpnb} below provide upper bounds on the entanglement entropy: Theorem \ref{thm:dpn} applies to individual states with a certain expectation value of the particle number, and Theorem \ref{thm:dpnb} applies to a complete set of orthonormal basis states with definite particle number.
 Without essential modification the proofs and bounds remain valid for fermionic systems.
-Since $H$ conserves fermion number, $e^{-iHt}|\phi_n\rangle\in\mathcal M_n$, and $\{e^{-iHt}|\psi_R\rangle\}_{R\in{[N]\choose n}}$ for any $t\in\mathbb R$ is a complete orthonormal basis of $\mathcal M_n$.
+Since $H$ conserves fermion number, for any $t\in\mathbb R$, $\tr(\phi(t)Q)=n$ and $\{e^{-iHt}|\psi_R\rangle\}_{R\in{[N]\choose n}}$ is a complete orthonormal basis of $\mathcal M_n$.
 Thus, Theorems \ref{thm:u} and \ref{thm:ub} follow directly from the fermionic analogues of Theorems \ref{thm:dpn} and \ref{thm:dpnb}, respectively.